Melbourne: Indigenous people

 Aboriginal Australians have lived in the Melbourne area for at least 40,000 years.
 When British colonists arrived in the 19th century, up to 20,000 Kulin people from three distinct language groups – the Wurundjeri, Bunurong and Wathaurong – resided in the area.
 It was an important meeting place for the clans of the Kulin nation alliance and a vital source of food and water.
 In June 2021, the boundaries between the land of two of the traditional owner groups, the Wurundjeri and Bunurong, were agreed after being drawn up by the Victorian Aboriginal Heritage Council.
 The borderline runs across the city from west to east, with the CBD, Richmond and Hawthorn included in Wurundjeri land, and Albert Park, St Kilda and Caulfield on Bunurong land.
-However, this change in boundaries is still disputed by people on both sides of the dispute including N'arweet Carolyn Briggs.
-The name Narrm is commonly used by the broader Aboriginal community to refer to the city, stemming from the traditional name recorded for the area on which the Melbourne city centre is built.
-The word is closely related to Narm-narm, being the Boonwurrung word for Port Phillip Bay.
-Narrm means scrub in Eastern Kulin languages which reflects the Creation Story of how the Bay was filled by the creation of the Birrarung (Yarra River).
-Before this, the dry Melbourne region extended out into the Bay and the Bay was filled with teatree scrub where boorrimul (emu) and marram (kangaroo) were hunted.
+However, this change in boundaries remains contested by individuals on both sides of the debate, including N'arweet Carolyn Briggs.
+Some sources indicate that the name Narrm refers to the area where Melbourne city is built; other sources indicate that Naarm refers to the wider Port Phillip Bay area in the Woiwurrung language, and means "the Bay" in the Boonwurrung language.
+Narrm means "scrub" in Eastern Kulin languages, which reflects the Creation Story of how the Bay was filled by the creation of the Birrarung (Yarra River).
+Before this, the dry Melbourne region extended out into the Bay, which was filled with tea-tree scrub where boorrimul (emu) and marram (kangaroo) were hunted.